nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > Mark the task at the specified `INDEX` as `Completed`.
 > The index refers to the index number shown in the most recent listing.
 > The index **must be a positive integer** 1, 2, 3, ...
+> To complete a specific instance of a recurring task, follow the same syntax.
+> **Note:** `complete` ALL instances of a recurring task is not a practical application of this command and thus is not supported.

 Examples: